timurkosak/tk-vdigit/README.md

 ```

-**Notes...**
+**Notes**
-• You MUST set the `maxlength` parameter, otherwise the plugin won't know how many cells to create
+- You MUST set the `maxlength` parameter, otherwise the plugin won't know how many cells to create
-• Your forms should work normally - data will be automatically filled into the .pin-code field
+- Your forms should work normally - data will be automatically filled into the .pin-code field
-• Paste works
+- Paste works
-• You need to create your own CSS
+- You need to create your own CSS